aidiss/tutorial-building-agents-and-workflows-with-pydantic-ai/README.md

   - Let's use type hints to make our code more readable and maintainable.
 - If someone would ask you what single library you would pick if you could only pick one, it would be pydantic.
 - It is synonymous with modern python.
-- The ecosystem: pydantic, pydantic-ai, pydantic-evals
+- The ecosystem: pydantic, pydantic-ai, pydantic-graphs, pydantic-evals, logfire
 - https://pypistats.org/packages/pydantic